Sketching Word Vectors Through Hashing: The Proposed Hash-based Method

-For the weighted vectors (which often have rectified Gaussian distribution), we expect a correlation measure such Pearson be a more suitable mean to compute similarities between vectors.

-Note that the procedure suggested above can be serialized in various ways to meet the requirements of applications for which the method is used.
-For example, when processing text streams (or, sequential scan of very large corpora), a new vector can be added or an existing one can be updated on the fly.
-Obviously, these vectors can be used at any time since no actual training phase is involved; not to mention that the process can be easily carried out in parallel.
-To facilitate the weighting process, one $m$-dimensional vector that holds the sum of coordinates of all vectors (or a random subset of them) can reside in memory at all time.
+The loop in the simple algorithm suggested above can be serialized in various ways to meet the requirements of applications for which we build word vectors.
+For instance, when processing text streams (or, sequential scan of very large corpora), a new vector can be added or an existing one can be removed or updated on the fly.
+Moreover, since building vectors does not require solving an optimization problem, it can be easily distributed in parallel.
+For the same reason, this means that, e.g., \citepos{Turney2001} \emph{PMI-IR method}\textemdash which is obsolete, or at best cumbersome to use, in combination with methods based on neural networks\footnote{Or any other method that models word representation learning as an optimization task.}\textemdash now can be used even easier than before.